mharen/mharen.github.io/_posts/2010/2010-11-04-arduino-day-4-fun-with-sound.md

 ![Day 4 - Schematic[6].png](/assets/2010/Day 4 - Schematic[6].png)  <h4>Code</h4>

-Today’s code was ultimately very simple…it just took a while to prune it down to the essentials listed below.
+Today’s code was ultimately very simple...it just took a while to prune it down to the essentials listed below.
 As I mentioned, Sarah put the list of notes together and helped translate the song’s music into the encoded note, length, and rest values.

 I realize I don’t need so many notes but we did a batch job through Excel so I left them all in here for future use.
 <blockquote>